By Lethbridge Herald on December 7th, 2021

 Back in the late 1990s, there were serious concerns about how long the CPP would be able to continue paying benefits.
 Hard work was done to fix this, including creation of CPP Investments to invest contributions.
-But 20 years later, a majority of Canadians still believe the CPP Fund is running out of money and ...
+But 20 years later, many Canadians still believe the CPP Fund is running out of money and won’t be ...
 Read More »Be the first to comment!

 By Lethbridge Herald on October 27th, 2020